potench/cmp/CMP-LOADER.md

 Use the callback to determine if you should show the consent tool or not.

 - `errorMsg`: STRING // detail on the result CMP initializing
-- `consentRequired`: BOOLEAN // true if in EU, false if consent not required
+- `gdprApplies`: BOOLEAN // true if in EU, false if consent not required
 - `hasConsented`: BOOLEAN // true if use has consented to all permissions
 - `vendorConsents`: OBJECT
 - `vendorList`: OBJECT